New Exhibition ‘Centre of Attention’ Uses Prosthetics to Create Art

 “This project has really enabled us to think creatively about the body, personal expression and what it is to stand out and be different.
 This is an opportunity to redefine the body and push the boundaries of alternative prosthetics.”

 As with fashion, where physical appearance becomes a form of self-expression, Sophie sees the potential of prosthetics as an extension of the wearer’s personality.
-Merging the latest with traditional crafts, Sophie’s creations explore themes of body image, modification, evolution and transhumanism, whilst promoting positive conversations around disability and celebrating body diversity.
+Merging the latest technology with traditional crafts, Sophie’s creations explore themes of body image, modification, evolution and transhumanism, whilst promoting positive conversations around disability and celebrating body diversity.

 There are often limited, and in many places zero options available to those of us who require adaptive clothing, equipment or prosthetics.
 Centre of Attention seeks to highlight the need for more fashionable adaptive clothing by showing the public exactly what can be achieved.
 This exhibition challenges perceptions of disability and encourages open conversations between disabled and non disabled communities.